 Time will vary depending on the complexity of the project and the number of inspections required by your township.

-Fiberglass pools are sometimes referred to as “pool in a day,” or “drop-in pools.”
+Fiberglass pools, referred by some as “pool in a day,” or “drop-in pools” is an option.
 While most of the time — from a construction standpoint — a fiberglass pool is in the ground and filled with water in one day, the total completion process can take anywhere from 14 to 30 days, according to Seasonal Pools.

 Once again, the time will depend on the complexity of the project, the intricacy of the finishing work, and how many inspections the municipality requires.